Portugal in the Junior Eurovision Song Contest 2019: Joana Almeida

 Joana Almeida (born 27 April 2009) is a Portuguese child singer.
 She represented Portugal at the Junior Eurovision Song Contest 2019 with the song "Vem comigo (Come With Me)".

 Vem comigo (Come With Me)

 "Vem comigo (Come With Me)" is a song by Portuguese singer Joana Almeida.
 It represented Portugal at the Junior Eurovision Song Contest 2019.

 At Junior Eurovision

 During the opening ceremony and the running order draw which both took place on 18 November 2019, Portugal was drawn to perform sixteenth on 24 November 2019, following Armenia and preceding Italy.

 Voting

 In the contest, Portugal received no points from the professional juries; they received 43 points from the online vote.

 Detailed voting results

+The following members comprised the Portuguese jury: